citp/privacy-policy-historical/k/ki/kid/kidswb.com.md

 Our visitors’ privacy is important to us at Warner Bros.
 Entertainment Group (“we,” “us,” “our”).
 We are providing this summary of our information practices (“Privacy Policy”) because we are committed to helping our visitors understand what personal information is collected on our online and mobile websites, services, and applications (“Site” or “Sites”) and to teaching visitors how to exercise control over this information while exploring our Sites.

 This Privacy Policy governs the collection and use of personal information at our Sites where this policy is posted.
 Some portions of the Sites may be directed at and may collect personal information from parents, teens, or other adults.
 In some cases, these sections may be subject to separate or additional privacy notices, such as our general [Warner Bros.
-Privacy Policy](http://www.warnerbros.com/privacy/policy.html) or another notice presented at the point of data collection.
+Privacy Policy](http://www.warnerbros.com/privacy-center-wb-privacy-policy) or another notice presented at the point of data collection.

-**TRUSTe PRIVACY SEAL**
-Some of our Sites have been awarded TRUSTe’s Children’s Privacy Seal signifying that our practices on those Sites, along with this Privacy Policy, have been reviewed by TRUSTe for compliance with [TRUSTe’s program requirements](http://www.truste.com/products-and-services/consumer_privacy/privacy-programs-requirements#Child) including transparency, accountability and choice regarding the collection and use of visitors’ personal information.
-For a list of Sites that are TRUSTe certified, please click here.

-TRUSTe’s mission, as an independent third party, is to accelerate online trust among consumers and organizations globally through its leading privacy Trustmark and innovative trust solutions.
-If visitors have questions or complaints regarding our privacy policy or practices, please contact us using the contact information below.
-If not satisfied with our response, visitors can contact [TRUSTe here](http://watchdog.truste.com/pvr.php?page=complaint).

 **THE INFORMATION WE COLLECT  **
 **Personal Information and Account Registration**.
 To enable visitors to participate in some of our online and mobile activities, or for us to respond to their requests, we may ask them to provide us with certain information, such as their first name, hometown, and an email address.
 For other activities that include enhanced interactive features, such as virtual worlds where visitors can play games, chat with their friends, and redeem virtual items or currency, we may require the child to choose a screen name and/or create an account with us.
 This account may require additional information, such as a username, password, and other profile information.

 **Parents, Guardians, Adults and Teens**.
 For certain activities on our Site and where a visitor indicates to us that he or she is a child, we may collect information about the visitor’s parent or guardian, such as the email address of the parent or guardian.
 We may use this information to:  (1) let the parent or guardian know of the child’s interest in the activity; (2) ask for the parent or guardian’s permission for the child to participate in that activity; (3) provide instructions to the parent or guardian on how to register and activate certain features of their child’s account; or (4) store the parent or guardian’s email in “hashed” or protected format (e.g., translated into a string of letters or numbers that don’t identify the individual) to help with account maintenance, such as to retrieve a lost password.
 On certain portions of a Site with activities directed to our adult and teen visitors, we may collect additional information from them such as a full name, address, email address, telephone number, or other information related to the activity.
 Similarly, certain portions of a Site may permit adults and teens to participate in interactive features that involve third parties, such as sharing content via social media accounts, interacting with social media plugins, or logging on via other third party platform accounts.
 When an adult or teen uses such social media platforms and plugins, some social media account information may be shared with us, such as a user name and other profile information.

 **Purchases and Transactions**.
 We may also offer parents and other adult visitors the opportunity to make purchases, such as a membership privileges,  virtual items and currency for use within our Sites and online games, merchandise, or gifts for themselves, friends or family, or to enable participation in certain interactive features.
 In such cases, we may require the parent or adult to provide a full name, billing and mailing addresses, email address, telephone number, and a credit card number.
 For orders shipped to a third party, we will also need the recipient’s name and mailing address.
 On occasion, we might solicit additional voluntary information regarding shoppers’ personal shopping preferences.
 Purchase transactions involving a credit card charge should be completed by a parent or guardian and are governed by our general [Warner Bros.
-Privacy Policy](http://www.warnerbros.com/privacy/policy.html).
+Privacy Policy](http://www.warnerbros.com/privacy-center-wb-privacy-policy).

 **Communicating with Others**.
 On some areas of our Sites, visitors may want to communicate with their friends or tell their friends about our Site, so we may ask them to provide personal information about other people.
 This is usually limited to a first name and email address.
 This information is used solely to respond to the visitor’s request and is deleted from our system once the message is sent.
 Some Sites allow visitors to chat with friends in a way that displays their communications to other users of the Site.
 These Sites generally allow child visitors to select pre-populated phrases or otherwise make use of tools or processes to filter and monitor chat messages written by the visitor.
 If these tools detect personal information that a child visitor is trying to post personal information online, we will take reasonable measures to delete this personal information from the child’s postings before they are made public.